ewhicher/boomer/content/collections/pages/personas.md

         text: 'What it is: '
       -
         type: text
-        text: 'A summary of 4 key personas we have identified within the Boomer Women audience.
+        text: 'A summary of 4 key pen portraits we have identified within the Boomer Women audience.
 The role of them as parents, or not, their obligations and responsibilities towards their own parents, retirement and health status all come together to shape the different personas a Boomer Women may embody. '
   -
     type: paragraph
     content: